Skip to content

 5 min

-As part of the Right Side Coffee team, we've had the privilege of attending numerous editions of the World of Coffee , the flagship event of the Specialty Coffee Association (SCA) .
+As part of the Right Side Coffee team, we've had the privilege of attending numerous editions of World of Coffee , the flagship event of the Specialty Coffee Association (SCA) .
 This festival brings together the most passionate people in the world of specialty coffee, from roasters and baristas to producers and enthusiasts.
 This year's edition in Copenhagen was no exception, offering a unique platform to explore new trends and technologies and strengthen relationships within the industry.

 Day 1: Departure from Barcelona